Switchgear &

 a.
 Need periodical replacement.

 b.
-Risk of formation of explosive mixture with air.
+Risk of formation of explosive mixture

 c.
 Possibility of causing fire hazards.